top of page

 About The Uganda Partnership

 Our work began as a grassroots collaboration in 2007.
 As a popular education practitioner and researcher, UP’s Board President Dr. Christina Morgan, was doing research in Uganda when she was connected with a group of passionate locals, including experienced development workers, community leaders and teachers, who were dedicated to making change in their communities.
 Christina consulted with these locals to understand and assess the need that existed in their community and slowly began to bring together other compassionate volunteers and donors in Canada to support the project.
 The volunteers in Canada were brought in to support and steward the development ideas of those identifying and experiencing the need in Uganda.
-To this day, the organization continues to run as a collaboration in this way, a philosophy which we hold closely.
-Our philosophy is derived from participatory research methodology and critical pedagogy, based on the work of Paolo Freire. â€‹â€‹â€‹â€‹â€‹â€‹
+While our organiation and our work has changed over the years, to this day the organization continues to run as a collaboration in this way, a philosophy which we hold closely.

 Copy of Widows_landscape_colorful.jpg